wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 If we look at a genome assembly using the analogy of a jigsaw puzzle ({numref}`jigsaw`), the challenges become obvious:

-- There is no picture on the puzzle box, i.e., we have no idea what the assembled genome is meant to look like.
+- There is no picture on the puzzle box, i.e. we have no idea what the assembled genome is meant to look like.
  We can look at related genomes, but this will only give an approximate idea.

-- There are many pieces in the puzzle, billions of them.
+- There are loads of pieces in the puzzle, billions of them.
  Every piece represents a small part of the genome that has been sequenced.

 - Some pieces are frayed or dirty, i.e., reads contain errors, further obfuscating the overall picture.

 - Some pieces are missing.
  Some parts of the genome do not break as easily as others, and are not included in the sheared fragments.
-  Others have extreme GC values and do not amplify as well in the PCR step.
+ Other have extreme GC values and do not amplify as well in the PCR step.

 - Some parts of the puzzle contain the same image.
  In genome terms, these are duplicated regions, where some genes may have more than one copy.
  For example, the ribosomal RNA cistron (the region which encodes the parts of the ribosome) consists of multiple copies.

 - Some parts of the puzzle look completely identical and are featureless, like blue sky: the repeat regions.

 - In circular genomes, there are no "corners": we do not know where the genome begins or ends.

-In addition to the metaphors of the single puzzle, many organisms contain two (i.e., diploid) or more (i.e., polyploid) copies of the same chromosome, with small differences between them.
+In addition to the metaphors of the single puzzle, many organisms contain two (i.e. diploid) or more (i.e. polyploid) copies of the same chromosome, with small differences between them.
 In essence, in this case we try to assemble one puzzle from two (or more) slightly different versions.
 If these differences grow too big, parts from the two puzzles may be assembled